spacetelescope/jwst/docs/associations/source/level3_asn_technical.rst

   is no formal restrictions on value.

 asn_type
   The type of association represented.
-See :ref:`asn-association-types`
+See :ref:`level3-asn-association-types`

 asn_id
   The association id.
 The id is what appears in the :ref:`asn-DMS-naming`